-IPST’s three strategic initiatives are the development of renewable, sustainable New Products from Forest Biomass; Biorefining, to enrich sites’ current portfolio of products to higher-value contributions to world markets; and Operational Excellence, to achieve breakthrough technologies to enhance capital effectiveness, improve efficiency and reduce cost.
-These initiatives are supported by cross-cutting support services in laboratory analysis, the Center for Business and Industry Studies, environment and sustainability, and policy.
-I invite you to join us, virtually and in person, in our pursuits as we explore these fascinating industries.
+RBI’s research and educational activities are driven by cross-cutting support services in laboratory analysis, the Center for Business and Industry Studies, environment and sustainability, and policy.
+I invite you to join us, virtually and in person, in our pursuits as we explore a fascinating future.

 Norman Marsolan, Ph.
 D.